Temple Meir Chayim: Architecture

-Temple Meir Chayim is a historic Jewish synagogue at 4th and Holly Streets in McGehee, Arkansas.
-The two story brick building was built in 1947 to serve the Jewish community of McGehee, Dermott, and Eudora.
-The building style is a restrained Romanesque Revival with Mission details.
+Whilst the two-story brick building was built in 1947 to serve the Jewish community of McGehee, Dermott, and Eudora, the official dedication did not take place until 1949.
+Designed by the congregation's committee, the building style is a restrained Romanesque Revival with Mission details.
 It was the first synagogue in southeastern Arkansas, even though there had been a Jewish presence in the area since the early 19th century.